Communication Studies Career Opportunities

 Through our Internship Office, you have access to professional advisement by a number of qualified faculty and staff, including the marketplace and internship directors (the undergraduate directors serve in this capacity), marketplace and internship coordinator and communication internship assistant.

 Our Internship Office is connected to over 100 organizations offering professional communication experience.
-We support your professional growth through the ongoing cultivation of marketplace opportunities related to your major and by providing you with invaluable resources and consultation in several areas:
+We support your professional growth through the ongoing cultivation of marketplace opportunities related to your major and by providing you with the invaluable resources and consultation in several areas:

 • Resume building